-Provision of a senior loan of up to EUR 5 million to the Municipality of Pristina (the "City" or "Pristina"), structured as a direct municipal obligation to the City to co-finance energy efficiency ("EE") measures in municipally owned buildings, including kindergartens, schools, and primary healthcare centres (the "Project").
+Provision of a sovereign loan of up to EUR 5 million to the Government of Kosovo to be on-lent or on-granted to the municipality of Pristina (the "Municipallity" or "Pristina") to co-finance energy efficiency ("EE") measures in municipally owned buildings, including kindergartens, schools, and primary healthcare centres (the "Project").

-The Project will be co-financed with an investment grant from the Regional Energy Efficiency Programme for the Western Balkans ("REEP") funded by the European Union.
+The Project will be co-financed with an investment grant of EUR 1 million from the Regional Energy Efficiency Programme for the Western Balkans ("REEP") funded by the European Union.

 - Improvement of the environmental sustainability of municipally owned buildings in Pristina by implementing EE measures that will lead to energy savings and reduction in CO2 emissions.